 When one or both of the attempts to complete a course occur during a student’s first year, the NYUAD Transcript Policy influences how the repeated courses impact the student’s official transcript and official grade point average.
 In particular, when both occurrences are during the first year, neither letter grade will appear on the official transcript nor impact the official grade point average.
 When only the first occurrence is during the first year, the letter grade associated with the second occurrence, and only that letter grade, will appear on the official transcript and be factored into the official grade point average.

-Students’ first-year grades will not be included in cumulative grade point averages calculations.
+Students’ first-year grades will not be included in cumulative grade point average calculations.

 This policy contributes to the development of a learning community at NYU Abu Dhabi that distinctively emphasizes independent responsibility for intellectual exploration and growth and that is appropriate for a global student body.